andygcui/mac-pomo-timer/README.md

 ## about

-pomoplant combines the proven Pomodoro Technique with the satisfying progression of growing plants.
-Complete focus sessions to water your plants and watch them grow through multiple stages.
-The more you focus, the more plants you'll grow!
+pomoplant combines the proven pomodoro technique with the satisfying progression of growing plants. complete focus sessions to water your plants and watch them grow through multiple stages. the more you focus, the more plants you'll grow!

 ## features

-- **four plant types**: Choose from cactus, bonsai, orchid, and bamboo
+- **four plant types**: choose from cactus, bonsai, orchid, and bamboo
-- **customizable timer settings**: Customize focus, short break, and long break durations
+- **customizable timer settings**: customize focus, short break, and long break durations
-- **visual plant growth**: Watch your plants grow through multiple stages with hand-drawn pixel art animations
+- **visual plant growth**: watch your plants grow through multiple stages with hand-drawn pixel art animations
-- **progress tracking**: Level up system based on total plants grown
+- **progress tracking**: level up system based on total plants grown
-- **achievements**: Unlock special achievements as you grow your garden
+- **achievements**: unlock special achievements as you grow your garden
-- **offline & persistent**: All data stored locally - your progress never disappears
+- **offline & persistent**: all data is stored locally; your progress never disappears

 ## download